lightbend/kalix-jvm-sdk/maven-java/akkaserverless-maven-plugin/README.md

 The plugin provides two functions:

-* generate templated source code from entity, command, event and state information declared by .`proto` files; and
+* generate templated source code from entity, command, event and state information declared by `.proto` files; and
 * the ability to deploy directly to Akka Serverless.

 ## Usage